Backpacker murders: Search for the serial killer

 In response to the finds, on 14 October 1993, Task Force Air, containing more than 20 detectives and analysts, was set up by the NSW Police.
 On 5 November 1993, the NSW government increased the reward in relation to the Belanglo serial killings to $500,000.
 Public warnings were also given, particularly aimed at international backpackers, to avoid hitchhiking along the Hume Highway.
 After developing their profile of the killer, the police faced an enormous volume of data from numerous sources.
 Investigators applied link analysis technology to Roads & Traffic Authority vehicle records, gym memberships, gun licensing, and internal police records.
 As a result, the list of suspects was progressively narrowed to a short list of 230, then to an even shorter list of 32.

 There were similar aspects to all the murders.
 Each of the bodies had been dumped in remote bush-land and covered by a pyramid of sticks and ferns.
 Forensic study determined that each had suffered multiple stab wounds to the torso, and many showed signs of sexual assault.
 The killer, probably a local with a 4WD, had evidently restrained and spent considerable time with the victims both during and after the murders, as campsites were discovered close to the location of each body.
 Matching .22 bullets, shell casings, and cartridge boxes from two weapons also linked the crime scenes.
-Speculation arose that the crimes were the work of several killers, given that most of the victims had been attacked while as pairs, had been killed in different ways, and buried separately.
+Speculation arose that the crimes were the work of several killers, given that most of the victims had been attacked while as pairs, had been killed in different ways, and were buried separately.

 On 13 November 1993, police received a call from Paul Onions (24) in the UK.
 On 25 January 1990, Onions had been backpacking in Australia and, while hitchhiking from Liverpool station towards Mildura, had accepted a ride south out of Casula from a man known only as "Bill".
 South of the town of Mittagong, and less than 1 km from Belanglo State Forest, Bill stopped and pulled out a revolver and some ropes stating it was a robbery, at which point Onions managed to flee while Bill pursued and shot at him.
 Onions flagged down Joanne Berry, a passing motorist, and together they sped off and described the assailant and his vehicle to the Bowral police.
 On 13 April 1994, detectives re-found the note regarding Onions' call and sought the original report from Bowral police, but it was missing.
 Fortunately, a constable had recorded details in her notebook.
 Onions' statement was corroborated by Berry, who had also contacted the investigation team, along with the girlfriend of a man who worked with Ivan Milat, who thought he should be questioned over the case.